Alcides Escobar

-Alcides Escobar ([alˈsiðes eskoˈβaɾ]) (born December 16, 1986), is a Venezuelan professional baseball infielder for the Leones de Yucatán of the Mexican League.
-He previously played in Major League Baseball (MLB) with the Milwaukee Brewers, Kansas City Royals and Washington Nationals, and the Tokyo Yakult Swallows of Nippon Professional Baseball (NPB).
+Alcides Escobar ([alˈsiðes eskoˈβaɾ]) (born December 16, 1986) is a Venezuelan professional baseball infielder who is a free agent.
+He has previously played in Major League Baseball (MLB) with the Milwaukee Brewers, Kansas City Royals, and Washington Nationals, and in Nippon Professional Baseball (NPB) for the Tokyo Yakult Swallows.

 Early and personal life

 Escobar was born in La Sabana, Venezuela.
-Escobar is cousin to pitchers Edwin Escobar and Kelvim Escobar, as well as shortstop Maikel García and outfielder Ronald Acuña Jr. He is also the nephew of shortstop José Escobar.
+Escobar is cousin to pitchers Edwin Escobar and Kelvim Escobar, infielders Maikel García and Luisangel Acuña and outfielder Ronald Acuña Jr. He is also the nephew of shortstop José Escobar.
 Escobar began playing baseball when he was four years old, stating how he idolized fellow Venezuelan shortstop Omar Vizquel.

+On May 22, 2025, an arrest warrant was issued for Escobar after he failed to appear in court for a hearing regarding more than $20,000 in unpaid child support.

 Baseball career

 Milwaukee Brewers

 On July 9, 2003 (at age 16), Escobar signed with the Milwaukee Brewers as an international free agent for $35,000.
 Escobar made his professional debut in 2004 with the rookie-level Helena Brewers.
 In 2005, he played for the Single-A West Virginia Power, batting .271/.305/.362 with 2 home runs and 36 RBI.
 The following season, Escobar slashed .257/.296/.306 in 87 games for the High-A Brevard County Manatees.
 In 2007, he split time between Single-A and Double-A, playing 63 games for Brevard County in the Class A-Advanced Florida State League and 62 games for the Double-A Huntsville Stars of the Southern League.
 He batted a combined .306 with one home run and 53 runs batted in.

 In 2008, Escobar played mostly for Huntsville.
 On September 1, 2008 (when rosters expanded), Escobar was called up to the Majors for the first time, and made his debut two days later as a defensive replacement at shortstop.
 He picked up his first career hit in his first at bat in the same game, a single against pitcher Scott Schoeneweis of the New York Mets.

 Before the 2009 season, Baseball America rated Escobar the 19th best prospect in baseball.
 In 2009, Escobar appeared in the All-Star Futures Game as the starting shortstop for the World team.
 During the game, he went 2-for-4 and scored the go-ahead run.
 On August 12, Escobar was called up to the Brewers from the Triple-A Nashville Sounds to replace J. J. Hardy, who had been optioned down.
 He made his first major league appearance of the season that night, pinch running for Prince Fielder in the bottom of the 9th inning against the San Diego Padres.
 Escobar stole second base, his first stolen base of his career.

 After the end of the 2009 season, the Brewers traded Hardy to the Minnesota Twins, making Escobar the starting shortstop for the Brewers in 2010.
 Prior to the 2010 season, Baseball America rated Escobar as the best prospect in baseball.